Hi, I'm Kate (she/her)

 I’m proud to be a Speech and Language Therapist, however, I recognise the role I can play in decolonialising the profession and utilising privilege meaningfully.
 This journey is ongoing and certainly won’t be without mistakes, however, all growth is necessary and crucial for truly neurodiversity-affirming practice.

-I’m passionate about helping organisations embrace neurodiversity, not as a challenge to overcome, but as an incredible strength that drives creativity, innovation, and collaboration.
+I bring both professional and lived experience to my work with businesses and organisations and I’m passionate about helping organisations embrace neurodiversity, not as a challenge to overcome, but as an incredible strength that drives creativity, innovation, and collaboration.

 Intersectionality and Inclusivity